fromkeith/my-desktop/README.md

         - `gemini` - Triggered off a new email.
 Runs the email through Gemini, and saves the vectors, categories, and tags to MongoDB.
         - `tagsAndCats` - Listens to MongoDB "Messages".
 Makes categories and tags searchable + keeps a counter for each account.
         - `messageToThread` - Listens to MongoDB "Messages".
 Puts messages into "MessageThreads" collection.
+        - `gmail-sub` - Pulls from PubSub to get email changes pushed by google.

 # TODO